S3researchUSC/ene215-fall2019/installing-python.md

 ## Installing Python using command line

 As you gain more familiarity with Python, you might stop relying on the Anaconda distribution as much.
 Anaconda comes with the convenience of having everything together in a bundle, but you sometimes have to wait for them to update the whole bundle if you want to just update a single app/library.
+Installing Python using command line might seem intimidating and confusing at first, but once you get the hang of it, the process gives you more flexibility and control.
+For the sake of this course, Anaconda should more than suffice.

 If you're interested in learning how to install Python using command line, I recommend using the [First Python Notebook](https://www.firstpythonnotebook.org/index.html) interactive tutorial created by Ben Welsh from the L.A.
 Times.
-I like this tutorial because it introduces some good practice tips from someone who uses Python a lot for his job as a data reporter.
 The entire tutorial goes through the process of getting you familiar with Jupyter Notebook, basic data analysis, data cleaning, and plotting.
 However, you don't have to go through all of that (unless you're interested).
 Instead, in the context of installing Python, the [Prerequisites](https://www.firstpythonnotebook.org/prerequisites/index.html) goes over how to use command line to install Python, pip, and more.